ShumWengSang/Miners-Bomb-Miners/Miners Kill Miners/Assets/DarkRift/CubeDemo/Readme.txt

 When an object in Unity is dragged with the mouse OnMouseDrag is called so we use this to detect when we need to send data.
-Firstly we will get an error if we are not connected to a server so we use DarkRiftAPI.isConnected to test this; if we are connected then we need can send the new position using DarkRiftAPI.SendToOthers(tag, subject, data).
+Firstly we will get an error if we are not connected to a server so we use DarkRiftAPI.isConnected to test this; if we are connected then we need to send the new position using DarkRiftAPI.SendToOthers(tag, subject, data).
 To avoid too much data being sent we only send when we've moved further than 0.05  The first parameter is the tag that we send with the object, this should state what topic the message describes eg, a change on the player, a change in environment, a chat message etc - as the